 CACFP Nutrition and Physical Activity Card Sets

-- Healthy Snacks and Physical Activities for Early Childhood Programs are a set of cards that supports the 2010 Dietary Guidelines that provides healthy snack ideas and fun physical activities.
+- Healthy Snacks and Physical Activities or Early Childhood Programs - A card set supporting the 2010 Dietary Guidelines that provides healthy snack ideas and fun physical activities.
 The card set is in a similar format as the “Physical Activities and Healthy Snacks for Young Children” card set that was based on the 2005 Dietary Guidelines.

-- Setting the Stage, Policies and Best Practices for Nutrition and Physical Activity in Early Childhood Settings is an adaptation of Changing the Scene, a resource developed by USDA to help improve nutrition environments in schools, to early childhood settings.
+- Setting the Stage: Policies and Best Practices for Nutrition and Physical Activity in Early Childhood Settings - An adaptation of Changing the Scene, a resource developed by USDA to help improve nutrition environments in schools, to early childhood settings.
 It includes a self-assessment checklist to help providers identify what they are doing well and areas for improvement.
 In addition, the resource includes suggested policies and best practices to promote a healthy nutrition and physical activity environment in the early childhood setting.